crate/dbt-cratedb2/docs/backlog.md

 # dbt-cratedb2 backlog

+## Core
+- Make write synchronization only optional?
+- Use psycopg3?

 ## Bugs?
 - [o] 'Database Error\n  Validation Failed: 1: this action would add [4] total shards, but this cluster currently has [1000]/[1000] maximum shards open;
    ```